Photo by Fabrice Villard

 — Three days after he died, Jesus was alive again, having paid for our sins and having conquered death.
 He was seen multiple times after his resurrection, and once by more than 500 people (1 Corinthians 15:3-8).
 His resurrection proves his divinity as the Son of God .

-If or when you sin again, confess it to God right away and thank him for his forgiveness.
+If or when you sin again, confess it to God right away and thank Him for His forgiveness.
 Ask God to help you avoid that sin in the future.
 Being in community with other Christians in a good church, and having an accountability partner, can help you live a life that is pleasing to God.